jmmarreiros/jmwebsite/content/home/tracerlab.md

 active = true  # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

-title = "TraCEr at LEIZA"
+title = "TraCEr (LEIZA)"
-subtitle = "Laboratory for Traceology and Controlled Experiments"
+subtitle = "Laboratory for Traceology and Controlled Experiments (MONREPOS)"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.